 Find out about your guests’ dietary requirements

-Make sure your beverage offerings compliment your food menu
+Make sure your beverage offerings complement your food menu

 Schedule a tasting with your caterer